Diamoundz/Chess-Challenge/README.md

+Welcome to my chess bot project, a result of approximately one month's worth of effort, despite initially having no prior knowledge of chess algorithms.
+This project leverages widely-used algorithms in the chess bot domain, which I studied and fine-tuned to achieve my own results.
+One significant innovation I've introduced is the implementation of Piece Square Tables (PSTs) using decimal type numbers, a departure from the conventional uLong approach.
+While this approach may be marginally slower than using uLongs, it offers a substantial increase in space efficiency, particularly crucial given the limited token count.
+With double the token count, I can even envision the potential for running a Neural Network solely with the data stored in the script.

 # Chess Coding Challenge (C#)
 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!